 Instructions are issued to the DOS from the terminal by typing "commands".
 The command format is a 2-letter mnemonic followed by any required arguments.
 Arguments are separated from the command mnemonic and from each other by a single blank.
 A command must be terminated by a carriage return before the DOS takes any action.
-If a typing error occurs during typing of a command, an at-sign (@) may be typed to permit re-typing of the command.
-Also, an underline or left-arrow may be typed to erase the previously typed character.
+If a typing error occurs during typing of a command, a question mark (?) or at-sign (@) may be typed to permit re-typing of the command.

-when a file name is required as a command argument, the disk unit number (in a multi-unit system) may be specified by immediately tollowing the file name with ",1", ",2" or ",3".
+When a file name is required as a command argument, the disk unit number (in a multi-unit system) may be specified by immediately following the file name with ",1", ",2" or ",3".
 Otherwise, unit 1 is assumed.
 Some sample file name formats are:

-AEC TEST1234,3 BASIC,1
+ABC TEST1234,3 BASIC,1